• Skip to content

 • For all rates except Rate L, the minimum billing demand is automatically determined based on the previous winter’s maximum power demand.

-• Rate L customers must set their own minimum billing demand, called “contract power,” based on the amount of electricity they expect to use.
+• Rate L customers must set their own minimum billing demand, called “contract power,” based on their projected electricity use.

 Electricity as the main source